Seekatar/seekatar.github.io/_posts/2023-01-06-problem-details.md

 ### MyMiddleware (4)

 This is just my middleware, and yay!, we get nice output when throwing the `ProblemDetailsException`.
 You can now send the caller nice details about an error.
-In addition the a `ProblemDetails` in the exception, it also includes a log level so you can control what level to log the exception (if at all).
-The default implementation logs everything at the `Error`.
+In addition to the `ProblemDetails`, the exception also includes a log level so you can control what level to log the exception (if at all).
+It defaults to `Error`.
+(Maybe that should be `Warning`?)

 ```json
 {